wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

 There are different ways to create a Liberty server configuration and there are often different roles involved to get the final configuration for production.
 The application specific configuration, for example, is typically created by the application developer while security related configuration is typically done by operations.
 Operations team is typically also responsible to make the configuration portable across stages, configure logging and so on.

 You could create Liberty configuration snippets by copying over the related snippets from the product documentation and adjust them in a normal text editor.
-In this part of the lab, you will see that the Liberty tools plugin in Visual Studio Code can help you to speed up the create of configuration snippets as it provides configuration assistance including documentation.
+In this part of the lab, you see that the Liberty tools plugin in Visual Studio Code can help you to speed up the create of configuration snippets as it provides configuration assistance including documentation.
 Let’s get started.

-You will now modify the file **server.xml** which has been provided as part of the server package to make it more portable and re-usable.
+You now modify the file **server.xml** that is provided as part of the server package to make it more portable and re-usable.

 1. In Visual Studio Code, open the file **server.xml** if you closed it previously.

     ![image081](./images/media/image081.png)

-2. Take a look at the httpEndpoint element.
+2. Look at the httpEndpoint element.

     ![image082](./images/media/image082.png)

      As mentioned in the comment, the httpEndpoint is by default not accessible from a remote client.
      This is good from security point of view and works fine if the client is local to the server.
-But if you, for example, use a remote load balancer or a remote HTTP server, this will not work.
-So there will be likely situations where you want to allow access to the application from a remote client and you must add a host attribute.
-You will use the Liberty Tools configuration assistant to do this.
+But if you, for example, use a remote load balancer or a remote HTTP server, this does not work.
+So there are likely situations where you want to allow access to the application from a remote client and you must add a host attribute.
+You use the Liberty Tools configuration assistant to do this.

 3. Place the cursor at the end of the line **<httpEndpoint id="defaultHttpEndpoint"** and press **ENTER** to add another line.